David Bentley Hart: Personal life

-Even though he identifies with the tradition of Eastern Orthodoxy, Hart recently said that "the best designation I seem able to come up with for describing my general spiritual sensibility is that of 'irreligious Christian'," by which he means "the faith of someone—myself, that is—who has little or no natural aptitude for religious sentiment, enthusiasm, devotion, or ritual observance."
+Even though he identifies with the tradition of Eastern Orthodoxy, in 2025 Hart said that "the best designation I seem able to come up with for describing my general spiritual sensibility is that of 'irreligious Christian'," by which he means "the faith of someone—myself, that is—who has little or no natural aptitude for religious sentiment, enthusiasm, devotion, or ritual observance. ...
+I have come to accept that I am a thoroughly secular man who happens to believe that Jesus of Nazareth rose from the dead."

 Hart is a Christian socialist and a democratic socialist and has been a member of the Democratic Socialists of America.
 On August 8, 2020, Hart wrote:

 I'm basically an anarchist and communalist.
 I believe that all that lilies of the field nonsense that Jesus preached was more than a daydream; and I think the longing for strict social hierarchy ...as an antidote to modernity is simply a longing for a reprise of the same sins that created modernity.

 With a few more specifics, Hart wrote on April 3, 2022:

 In my heart of hearts, I want to vote for someone whose entire political philosophy is derived from John Ruskin by way of Kenneth Grahame, with lashings of William Cobbett, Gilbert White, and William Morris; failing that, I want to enjoy the luxury of writing in Wendell Berry on every ballot.
 But the imminent collapse of the civil order of the entire world doth make pragmatists of us all.
 I long for the day, however, when I can return to my posture of airily insouciant disdain for the whole system and can again cast votes only for hopeless third party candidates with a clear conscience.
 But I suspect I will die before that day comes.